CodebuffAI/codebuff/backend/knowledge.md

 3. Implement rate limiting for AI requests to manage resource usage.
 4. Create a robust testing suite for backend components.
 5. Optimize the file diff generation process for better reliability and performance.

+## User Quota and Billing

+### Usage Limit Handling

+- The system tracks user usage and compares it against their quota limit.
+- Warning messages are shown at 25%, 50%, and 75% of the usage limit.
+- When a user reaches or exceeds 100% of their usage limit:
+  - An error message MUST ALWAYS be displayed to the user.
+  - This error message should inform the user that they've reached their monthly limit.
+  - For logged-in users, provide a link to the pricing page for upgrades.
+  - For anonymous users, prompt them to log in for more credits.
+  - If available, include a referral link for additional credits.

 ## Referral System